Low blood pressure (hypotension)

 There is also a particular type of low blood pressure called ‘postural hypotension’ or ‘orthostatic hypotension’.
 In this condition, a person’s blood pressure is normal when they are sitting or lying down, but it drops suddenly when they stand, making them feel dizzy or lightheaded.
 This can also occur when standing too long without moving.

-Postural hypotension is fairly common, particularly in older people.
+Postural hypotension is quite common, particularly in older people.
 It can be caused by one of the situations or conditions listed above.
 If it happens often, or if it causes problems, you should see your doctor about it.

 When should I see a doctor?

-If you think you might have symptoms of low blood pressure listed above, it’s best to see your doctor.
+If you think you might have symptoms of low blood pressure listed above, it’s best to see your doctor to rule out any underlying medical condition and discuss your risk of falls.